To feel the warm thrill of confusion, that space cadet glow

-Waters' son Harry saying the line "Look mommy!
-There's a plane up in the sky!" at the start of "Goodbye Blue Sky".
-Sometime after the release of The Dark Side Of The Moon, the band incorporated an exploding spitfire plane into their stage show, as the climax of "On the Run".
+Waters' son Harry saying the line "Look mummy!
+There's an aeroplane up in the sky!" at the start of "Goodbye Blue Sky".
+Sometime after the release of The Dark Side of the Moon, the band incorporated an exploding spitfire plane into their stage show, as the climax of "On the Run".
 Harry also plays keyboards in the new touring band.

 The "poems" that little Pink gets taken from him and read condescendingly to the class in school are from the lyrics to "Money".

 The poems Bob Geldof mumbles in the "Stop" sequence include lyrics from "Your Possible Pasts", from The Final Cut, and "5:11 AM (Moment of Clarity)" from Waters' solo album The Pros And Cons Of Hitch Hiking (which, as detailed in the What Could Have Been section, was originally offered to the band as a possible concept along with The Wall).

 The biggest one of all comes from Wish You Were Here, and has connections in reality: the song "Have a Cigar" asks, "Oh, by the way, which one's Pink?"
 Which, naturally, came up in a radio interview.

 Similarly, Pink shaving his eyebrows in the movie is based on an incident from the Wish You Were Here sessions, where the band was recording "Shine On You Crazy Diamond", their tribute to founding member Syd Barrett, when they were randomly visited by a fat, bald, middle-aged man with shaved eyebrows; after several uncomfortable minutes, they realised it was Syd.